-Michael has authored a series of Briefings on Intensive Housing Management and Exempt Accommodation, which are now on the MPL Blog page.
+Michael has authored a series of Briefings on Intensive Housing Management and Exempt Accommodation, which are now on Michael’s Supported Housing Blog.
 In addition Michael does a lot of work with supported housing providers to enhance their Housing Benefits revenue by revising their rent structures.
 This means that the costs of the Housing Benefit eligible services they provide to people with additional needs (staff and non-staff costs) are fully met.
 In most cases this can be fully reclaimed from the DWP by the local authorities that pay enhanced Housing Benefit.

 For us a key principle of enhanced Housing Benefit is that no-one should be financially penalised as a consequence.
 Where people in supported housing are self-funders or working their rent can be subsidised where necessary by use of a relief fund.

-If you want help with revising your rent structures and claiming enhanced Housing Benefit for exempt accommodation please ask Michael.
-Please also be aware that, in accordance with his values base, Michael will only work with genuinely social organisations to enhance their Housing Benefit revenue entitlements and conducts due diligence on all organisations who approach him for assistance with enhanced Housing Benefit for supported housing.
+If you want help with revising your rent structures and claiming enhanced Housing Benefit for exempt accommodation please contact us.
+Please also be aware that, in accordance with our values base, we only work with genuinely social organisations to enhance their Housing Benefit revenue entitlements and conducts due diligence on all organisations who approach him for assistance with enhanced Housing Benefit for supported housing.